Happy patients not only keep coming back, they also recommend your medical practice to their friends and family members.

 4. The score is a good place to begin conversations with staff about patients’ perspectives on the clinic visit.

-For instance, Digestive Health Specialists uses its Net Promoter Score as a tool to educate clinicians and staff about the patient experience and to illustrate opportunities for improvement.
+For instance, the gastroenterology group uses its Net Promoter Score as a tool to educate clinicians and staff about the patient experience and to illustrate opportunities for improvement, as well as to identify what is working well.

 5. Measuring Net Promoter Score also complements other patient-engagement tools.